 About Nyssa Everhart

 The name Nyssa means “to aim high” and that’s what she does.
-This creative lady wants to help make the world a better place and have fun while doing it.
+This lady wants to help make the world a better place, and have fun while doing it.

-Nyssa is the middle of three sisters who all look alike, the daughter of a psychotherapist and a professor, an art school graduate, a certified holistic sexuality educator, devoted auntie, and the proudest mom ever.
+Nyssa is the middle of three sisters who all look alike, the daughter of a psychotherapist and an education professor, art school grad, certified holistic sexuality educator, devoted auntie, and proudest mom ever.